KuanlinBilly/A-Study-on-Using-Sentiment-Analysis-to-Evaluate-Product-Reviews/README.md

 </div>

 1. Web Crawler environment setup
-Use Docker and Splash to set up the crawler environment.
+* Use Docker and Splash to set up the crawler environment.
-* Splash: Most web pages are dynamic and are rendered by Javascript.
-Therefore, it is not possible to directly use a Python package for network crawling.
-We need Splash to help us obtain the generated dynamic pages.
+    * Splash: Handles dynamic web pages rendered by JavaScript for network crawling.
-* Docker: Helps us build and run Splash.
+    * Docker: Builds and runs Splash.

 2. Data Collection
-* Target: Product reviews of a Basketball Shoes
+* Target: Basketball shoe product reviews.
 * Steps:
-    1. Load the specified website html structure with Requests
+    1. Load the specified website's HTML structure using the Requests library in Python, which allows for sending HTTP requests to fetch the web page content.
-    2. Use BeautifulSoup for crawling (observe the changes of the website before starting to crawl)
+    2. Use BeautifulSoup, a Python library for parsing HTML and XML documents, to navigate and search through the website's HTML structure.
+It's essential to observe the website's structure and changes before starting the crawl to ensure accurate data extraction.
-    3. Save the crawling result as xlsx format
+    3. Save the crawled results as an XLSX format file for further analysis and processing.
+This format is suitable for organizing structured data and can be easily imported into various data analysis tools.

 3. Exploratory Data Analysis (EDA)

 4. Text Cleansing
 * Python part
-    This part mainly uses the string and nltk packages to process text, in preparation for using the TextBlob package for sentiment analysis.
+    Utilize string and nltk packages to process text for sentiment analysis with TextBlob.
     * Text data cleaning steps:
         1. Tokenize the sentences
         2. Delete repetitive and unimportant words